fephil/tali/README.md

 * Download the [latest release](https://github.com/fephil/lesnar/releases) and extract to a directory,
 * Adjust the variables in `provision/lesnar.yml` to suit your preferences,
-* Put your website files into the www folder,
+* Put your website files into the `www` folder,
 * In project folder, run in Terminal: `vagrant up`,
-* Wait for the server to build, you may need to enter your system password.
+* Wait for the server to build, you may need to enter your host system password.

 ### Accessing the Virtual Machine using SSH

 Vagrant manages the SSH authentication process so all you need to do is run `vagrant ssh` in the project folder to access the Virtual Machine.

-### Adding PHP extensions

-If extra PHP modules are required e.g. GD, you can add them to the lesnar.yml file, under the PHP packages variable.
-Make sure you add the PHP 7 version of each extension e.g `php7.0-gd`.
-You can then install the extensions by running `vagrant provision` in the project folder.

-If you log into the Virtual Machine, you can run the following command to find PHP 7 extensions:

-`sudo apt-cache search php7-*`

 ### Using MariaDB